 The neat thing about Emily is Away Too is that, in some ways, your dialogue choices don’t make too much of a difference here either.
 The girls won’t like your character any less for having different taste in music or different personal views.
 They’ll always laugh if you choose to make your character tell a joke.
 No matter what advice you give in chapter three, it will end up being the right advice.
 Even the girl you let down will always come back to reconcile with your character.
 As long as your story is consistent in chapter two, everything else will work out.
 This is why I find Emily is Away Too so refreshing as a romantic video game.
 It doesn’t reward you for being compatible with its characters, it rewards you for being honest with them.

 That said, no relationship will ever progress this perfectly in real life.
 Some may feel that this mechanic takes away from the story’s realism, thus dampening one’s immersion in it.
-I would disagree with this and argue that it’s important to consider what the goal of a romantic video game should be and how this design choice would positively impact one’s experience during a blind playthrough.
+I would disagree with this.
+It’s important to consider what the goal of a romantic video game should be and how this game’s structure would positively impact a blind playthrough.
 If there were dialogue options that Emily and Evelyn would respond better or worse to, the game would be reduced to nothing more than “find the pattern in the girl’s preferences and exploit it.”
 As is, there is no pattern to find and it is never made clear that your choices won’t have negative consequences.
 When presented with this uncertainty, I found myself defaulting with whatever I would actually say in these sorts of conversations.
 It was frightening to put myself out there and not know what kind of response I’d get.
 When Evelyn (in my case) reciprocated, it genuinely felt like I was connecting with someone right for me.
 I believe that capturing this feeling should be the goal of romantic video games.

 I’d also like to acknowledge that so much of Emily is Away Too’s success is due to the fact that Kyle Seeley phenomenally masked the game’s inner workings behind its characters and dialogue.
 Both Emily and Evelyn radiate with unique personalities, an endearing sense of humour, and genuine teenage insecurity.
 They respond to and play off your character in ways that make them feel like autonomous people.
 They’ll notice when you change your message before replying or don’t listen to the music they share and playfully call you out on it.
 They’ll comment on changes you make to your profile.
 Like with real friends, it takes time for Emily and Evelyn to open up to you and, when they finally do, you can’t help but care about them.
-Dialogue throughout the game always felt like two-way conversations that were unfolding naturally and made my character’s relationships with the two girls feel genuinely intimate.
-No joke, I held my breath after asking Evelyn to prom and waiting for her to type her response.
-I was more nervous here than I was asking my real prom date back in high school.
-If that’s not a sign of strong characters, I don’t know what is.
+Dialogue throughout the game always felt like naturally unfolding, two-way conversations and made my character’s relationships with the girls feel truly intimate.